craigharris98/pebble/README.md

 Issues:

 Ran into a problem triggering the pipeline either by commit into my repo branch or manually in the DevOPS web portal, as Microsoft have banned the use of "parallel jobs" until you fill out a form for their approval, making testing the IAC rather tricky..

-Linux agent - workaround for this, I'm running an agent on my home machine for now and added that to the default agent group as there is no limit on self hosting an agent.
+Linux agent - workaround for this.

+I'm running an agent on my home machine for now and added that to the default agent group as there is no limit on self hosting an agent.
 In a production environment we would be authorised to use parallel jobs.

 https://learn.microsoft.com/en-us/azure/devops/pipelines/licensing/concurrent-jobs?view=azure-devops&tabs=ms-hosted

 https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/v2-linux?view=azure-devops#check-prerequisites

-(Agent is rather broken by default as it uses an old version of openSSL and the .net binary is misconfigured, unfortunately I didnt have access to a windows machine over the weekend as I should think the windows port is much more stable, running .NET binaries is always going to be painful in Linux)
+(Agent is rather broken by default as it uses an old version of openSSL and the .net binary is misconfigured.
+Unfortunately I didnt have access to a windows machine over the weekend as I should think the windows port is much more stable, running .NET binaries is always going to be painful in Linux)

-(When running in CLI export is fine, if I were to port this into systemD or Docker this would be an environment var). export DOTNET_SYSTEM_GLOBALIZATION_INVARIANT=1 https://github.com/dotnet/core/issues/2186
+(When running in CLI export is fine, if I were to port this into systemD or Docker this would be an environment var). export DOTNET_SYSTEM_GLOBALIZATION_INVARIANT=1

+https://github.com/dotnet/core/issues/2186

-Linux agent also requires openSSL 1.1 (EOL in 7 months, Microsoft!). https://fedora.pkgs.org/35/fedora-x86_64/openssl-1.1.1l-2.fc35.x86_64.rpm.html
+Linux agent also requires openSSL 1.1 (EOL in 7 months, Microsoft!).

+https://fedora.pkgs.org/35/fedora-x86_64/openssl-1.1.1l-2.fc35.x86_64.rpm.html

 Fortunately I didnt need to port a specific Python version into my agent when it ran the pipeline as this is a simple app.